mvysny/karibu-testing/karibu-testing-v8/README.md

 It is therefore important that we use the `Button._click()` extension method provided by the Karibu Testing library, which checks all the above points, prior running the click listeners.

+### Changing values

+The `HasValue.setValue()` function succeeds even if the component in question is disabled or read-only.
+However, when we want to simulate user input and we want to change the value of, say, a `ComboBox`, we expect the ComboBox to be enabled, read-write, visible; in other words, fully prepared to receive user input.

+It is therefore important to use the `HasValue._value` extension property provided by the Karibu Testing library, which checks all the above items prior setting the new value.

 ### Support for Grid

 The Vaadin Grid is the most complex component in Vaadin, and therefore it requires a special set of testing methods, to assert the state and